 The successful candidate will hold an M.D., Ph.D., D.D.S., or equivalent advanced degree.

 A successful candidate holding an M.D. or M.D./PhD will be appointed in an appropriate clinical department at the rank of Associate Professor in a Full-Time Limited Term Clinical Academic appointment or at the rank of Associate or Full Professor in a Full-Time Continuing Clinical Academic appointment, depending on qualifications and experience.
 They will have a demonstrated record of academic and clinical excellence.
 Applicants should be certified, or eligible for certification by the Royal College of Physicians and Surgeons of Canada; the College of Family Physicians of Canada or equivalent.
 Candidates must be eligible for licensure in the province of Ontario.

 A successful candidate holding a PhD, DDS, or equivalent advanced degree in a relevant field will be appointed in an appropriate basic sciences department, at the rank of Associate Professor in a Full-time Probationary (tenure-track) appointment or at the rank of Associate or Full Professor in a Full-time Tenured appointment, depending on qualifications and experience.
 They will have a demonstrated track record of research and teaching excellence.

 Compensation Details: Compensation for this position will be commensurate with qualifications and experience.
 PhD or DDS candidates will receive an academic salary from Western University.
-Clinical Academic candidate’s compensation will be primarily composed of the following sources: Academic salary; and for Clinical Academics, additional sources of compensation can include fee for service (OHIP billings; and Alternative Funding Plan).
+A Clinical Academic candidate’s compensation will be primarily composed of the following sources: Academic salary; and for Clinical Academics, additional sources of compensation can include fee for service (OHIP billings; and Alternative Funding Plan).